The 2019 Guide to Valuing your Business

 The following factors may influence the valuation of companies:

 - Technology platforms offering software as a service (SaaS).
 Companies which can demonstrate contracted regular recurring monthly revenue will be valued at 50% higher than the Scorecard output figures

 - Medical devices.
 The risks and returns of MedTech businesses are significantly higher with much depending upon the success of trials and gaining regulatory approvals.
 For this reason, valuations may be higher than Scorecard output figures

 - Social networks and marketplaces.
 Typically, high risk and dependent upon significant investment in marketing to build market share.
 Valuations may be higher than those shown in the Scorecard output figures if the management team have a track record and relevant experience

 - Blockchain and distributed ledger.
 A specialist investment area where valuations can be higher than the Scorecard output figures

 - Management Team.
 There is a particularly strong executive management team comprising

-You can download our 2019 valuation calculator here.
+You can download our free valuation calculator here.